cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 deployed Clusters using it.

-The operator installation manifests come with a predefined ConfigMap, called `postgresql-operator-default-monitoring`, to be used by all Clusters.
+The operator installation manifests come with a predefined ConfigMap, called `cnpg-default-monitoring`, to be used by all Clusters.
-`MONITORING_QUERIES_CONFIGMAP` is by default set to `postgresql-operator-default-monitoring` in the operator configuration.
+`MONITORING_QUERIES_CONFIGMAP` is by default set to `cnpg-default-monitoring` in the operator configuration.

 If you want to disable the default set of metrics, you can:
 - disable it at operator level: set the `MONITORING_QUERIES_CONFIGMAP`/`MONITORING_QUERIES_SECRET` key to `""`